\texttt{Range-Arithmetic}: Verifiable Deep Learning Inference on an Untrusted Party: Introduction

+To address the challenge of verifying non-arithmetic operations in ML, several lines of work have been explored.

+\paragraph{Arithmetic-only approaches.} Early works such as \cite{weng2021mystique} convert fixed-point operations into binary circuits, incurring $O(n^3 \log n)$ prover overhead and $O(n^2)$ communication due to bitwise decomposition.
+The ring-based method of \cite{chen2022interactive} embeds rounding into high-degree polynomials over $\mathbb{Z}_{p^e}$, which, despite $O(\log n)$ communication, introduces a large multiplicative factor $p e$ in prover complexity.
+Commit-and-prove schemes \cite{garg2022succinct} and MPC-in-the-head \cite{garg2023experimenting} either expand circuits or simulate multi-party computation, leading to $O(n^2)$ or $O(n^3)$ communication and no ReLU support.
+The integer-scaling technique of \cite{dao2024more} (and its precursor \cite{ghodsi2017safetynets}) achieves $O(n^3)$ prover, $O(n^2)$ verifier, and $O(\log n)$ communication, but requires a large finite field to prevent overflow and does not support ReLU.

+\paragraph{Specialized ReLU proof systems.} Recent works have focused specifically on non-linear activations. \cite{hao2024scalable} introduced lookup-table based proofs for ReLU and sigmoid, reporting over $50\times$ speedups for these functions alone.
+However, their method requires large auxiliary tables and does not address fixed-point rounding. \cite{zkrelu2025} achieves $O(n^2)$ prover complexity by specializing exclusively to ReLU, but it cannot verify matrix multiplication with rounding. \cite{zip2025} supports high-precision floating-point but uses generic circuit arithmetization, leading to higher constants and $O(n^2)$ communication. \cite{jolt2026} combines sum-check with lookup arguments, achieving $O(\log n)$ communication, but again relies on precomputed tables for non-linear functions.

+\paragraph{General ZKML frameworks.} Industrial frameworks such as \cite{ezkl} provide end-to-end verifiable inference by compiling models into R1CS constraints.
+While they support ReLU and rounding, their generic approach incurs substantial constant overhead – for instance, proof sizes in the kilobyte to megabyte range and prover times orders of magnitude higher than specialized methods (see the benchmark study by \cite{orochi2025}). \cite{validcnn2025} uses Freivald's technique for matrix multiplication verification, but does not handle rounding or ReLU natively.

-\textbf{Our Contribution:} In this paper, we propose a novel framework that alleviates core obstacles in realizing fully verifiable machine learning.
-We introduce \texttt{Range-Arithmetic}, a method that fuses sum-check protocols for arithmetic verification with range proofs for rounding and activation functions.
-By representing rounding and ReLU through concatenated range constraints, our framework maintains compatibility with finite-field arithmetic and avoids the need for extensive preprocessing, Boolean circuit encodings, or large lookup tables.
-We also show how these operations can be combined in a unified framework and used together to verify ML inference tasks without sacrificing efficiency or generality.
+\paragraph{Our contribution.} In this paper, we introduce \texttt{Range-Arithmetic}, a framework that fuses sum-check protocols for arithmetic verification with range proofs for rounding and activation functions.
+By representing rounding and ReLU through concatenated range constraints, our approach maintains compatibility with finite-field arithmetic and avoids extensive preprocessing, Boolean circuit encodings, or large lookup tables.
+We show how these operations can be combined in a unified framework to verify ML inference tasks without sacrificing efficiency or generality.